invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 Ordinarily, no metadata is retrieved from these sources.
-However, there is special-case code in the installer that looks for HuggingFace and Civitai URLs and fetches the corresponding model metadata from the corresponding repo.
+However, there is special-case code in the installer that looks for HuggingFace and fetches the corresponding model metadata from the corresponding repo.

 #### HFModelSource